SharePoint-Repo/sp-colorCalendar-js/README.md

 cd myColorCalendarProject
 npm install
 ```
----
-- Note: You will need to have [Node.js](https://nodejs.org) installed.
----
 ### Prerequisites

 Requires [Node.js](https://nodejs.org/)
-It's very helpful if you have access to SharePoint, since this is a SharePoint development starter kit template.
+It's very helpful if you have access to SharePoint.
-The generated project will work with SharePoint 2013, SharePoint 2016, SharePoint 2019, and SharePoint Online.
+The generated code will work with SharePoint 2013, SharePoint 2016, SharePoint 2019, and SharePoint Online (classic).